wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.3.3 =
+* Updated jquery request for IFRAME requests and insertion menu to accommodate for new WordPress 3.6 registered script structure

 = 2.3.2 =
 * Fixed an issue with the IE version detection snippet
 * Check out SlideDeck App for using SlideDeck on non-WordPress projects!